IRL2/nanover-docs/source/tutorials/vrclient.rst

 * interacting with real-time molecular simulations using VR controllers
 * joining together with others for multi-person sessions in VR

-To install the NanoVer iMD application, please go to :ref:`installation`.
+To install the NanoVer iMD application, go to :ref:`installation`.
-For help choosing your VR setup, please see :ref:`choosing_setup_iMD-VR` below.
+For help choosing your VR setup, see :ref:`choosing_setup_iMD-VR`.
+For guidance on using the NanoVer iMD application, see :ref:`navigatingnanoverinvr`.

 .. contents:: Contents
     :depth: 2
     :local:

 ----

+.. _navigatingnanoverinvr:

 ########################
 Navigating NanoVer in VR